cheesegrits/filament-google-maps/README.md

         ->geocodeOnLoad(), // server side geocode of lat/lng to address when form is loaded
 ```

-In isLocation mode the field on the form will be empty on load (as it's not a text field an address casn be stored in).
+In isLocation mode the field on the form will be empty on load (as it's not a text field an address can be stored in).
 If you want this filled in, you can use geocodeOnLoad() which will do a server side API call to resolve the lat/lng to
 an address.
 See the note in the config section about server side API keys.